Christmas Eve Traditions and Customs

 Christmas Eve is also the day when people in some countries, like Germany, Sweden and Portugal exchange their presents.
 I think Santa must have those countries on his extra early list!
 Christmas Eve is also Santa's busiest day of the year when he has to travel over 220 million miles (355 million km) to get to every house on earth!
 You can see where Santa's got to on www.santaupdate.com

 It was also traditional to bring the Yule Log into the house and light it on Christmas Eve.
-It was lit using a piece of the previous years log and then would burnt non-stop until Twelfth Night (6th January).
+It was lit using a piece of the previous years log and then would burnt non-stop until Twelfth Night (night of the 5th January/Day of 6th January).
 Tradition also said that any greenery such as Holly, Ivy and Mistletoe should only be taken into the house on Christmas Eve.

 It's also the time that the wonderful book 'A Christmas Carol' by Charles Dickens is set and that going out Carol singing was and still is very popular.
 In the past, if you weren't carol singing, in parts of the UK, you might go out wassailing or mumming.